 - Track project milestones.

 - Communicate openly and regularly between client and provider.

 - Look to slow or phase projects when needed to adjust milestones rather than stop.

 As a leader in global Human Capital Management, ADP works with businesses in more than 140 countries on these transformational projects every day to support multi-country payroll and HR.
-During the global health crisis, there were many potential opportunities for disruption of ADP´s activities, however due to our robust global business resiliency program, essential services and operations were sustained while maintaining a safe work environment for associates.
-This speaks to ADP's strong infrastructure, long term investment in business continuity preparedness, and legislative expertise.
-Partnering with ADP for a global payroll transformation can help you keep payroll running even when it's not business as usual.
+During the global health crisis, there were many potential opportunities for disruption of ADP's activities, however due to the company's robust global business resiliency programme, essential services and operations were sustained while maintaining a safe work environment for employees.
+This is due to ADP's strong infrastructure, long term investment in business continuity preparedness, and legislative expertise.
+Partnering with ADP on global payroll transformation can help you keep payroll running even when it's not business as usual.

 Original article by ADP Spark.